lucid2713/lucid2713.github.io/_portfolio/7_project.markdown

 The concept is 'express yourself by identifying your own color'. <br/>
 When participants speak through the microphone installed, computer receives data of voices such as frequency and tone.
-According to those figure, each face captured by the webcam is colored differently. <br/>
+According to those figure, each face captured by the webcam is colored differently. <br/><br/>
 Work with 2 other colleagues.
-I contributed to design and coding(Processing).<br/>
+I contributed to design and coding Processing.<br/>
 Videos, photos and more descriptions will be upload.